This guide walks you through creating API applications, generating authentication tokens, and searching for events with the PredictHQ API.

 An event is considered active during a date range if it starts before the end of the range, and ends after the start of the range - in other words, if the event's run time overlaps at all with the selected range.

-As the API will only return events that fall within your subscription's visibility window, you will need to set the date range to use for this filter based on the current date.
+As the API will only return events that fall within your subscription's event visibility window, you will need to set the date range to use for this filter based on the current date.
 Set

 $START_DATE to today's date, and